ali-rantakari/peg-markdown-highlight/README.md

 Stylesheet Parser
 -------------------------------------------------------------------------------

-The stylesheet parser files are located in the `/styleparser` folder.
-The `pmh_styleparser.h` file contains the style parser's public interface and the `pmh_styleparser.c` file implements it.
+The `pmh_styleparser.h` file contains the style parser's public interface and the `pmh_styleparser.c` file implements the parser.
+The style parser depends on the main parser.

 The stylesheet syntax is documented in `/styleparser/stylesheet_syntax.md`.
 This file is compiled into an HTML format upon running `make docs`.